 I love knowing I can go to the park as many times as I want.
 My 2 and 9-year old kiddos do not tire of this place.
 We use it every week, sometimes 3 times a week.

 If you do the math, it takes only 3-4 visits to the park to make it worth the savings.
-Canobie Lake Park single day tickets can cost between $48 to $59.
+Canobie Lake Park tickets can cost between $48 to $59 for a day pass.
 A basic season pass costs $139 and an upgraded season pass costs $199.
 The basic season pass doesn’t allow weekend visits during the busy July and August months; the upgraded season pass has no blackout dates.
 Ages 3 and under are free.
 If that’s not enough savings, check out the next perk.

 A Canobie Lake Park season pass allows you to bring one friend FOR FREE on certain select dates.
 How sweet is that?
 It’s always fun with friends and they’ll love you more for it.
 You can choose to bring relatives and make it a family outing.